El Tigre: The Adventures of Manny Rivera: El Tigre's Decision of Destiny

-On January 25, 2008, Nickelodeon allowed viewers to vote on the ending of an episode, deciding whether El Tigre would choose the path of heroism or villainy.
+On January 25, 2008, Nickelodeon allowed viewers to vote on the ending of the episode "The Good, the Bad, and the Tigre", promoted as Decision of Destiny.
+The vote allowed viewers to decide whether El Tigre would choose the path of heroism or villainy.
 "The Good, the Bad, and the Tigre" premiered later that same day with the ending chosen by the voters.
 Voters ultimately chose the heroic ending, in which El Tigre defeated Django and Sartana.
 If the villainous ending had been chosen, he would have helped Django and Sartana conquer the world, but turned against them by launching them through space to take the empire for himself and Frida, and ruled over the world into old age.
 After they remembered to free the now-elderly White Pantera and Puma Loco from all their tyrannical fun, their reunion was interrupted when Sartana and Django recruited an army of aliens to retake her throne, in which the Rivera men (along with Frida who rides a mech) leap into action to battle Sartana, which cuts with the title "The End?".